mrrusof/snippets/java/oca8/ch4/README.md

 ```

 Example: you cannot declare a constant and leave it uninitialized.
-Line 2 gets compile error "variable YOU_HAVE_TO_TOUCH_THIS not initialized in the default constructor."
+Line 2 gets compile error "variable YOU_HAVE_TO_TOUCH_THIS not
+initialized in the default constructor" in version XXX or "cannot
+assign a value to final variable YOU_HAVE_TO_TOUCH_THIS" in
+version 1.8.0_112.

 ```java
 1: public class Constants {